Pastor shares 400 lilies with parishioners

 He ordered 400 lilies, and asked parishioners to pick them up at the parish hall.
 Volunteers also delivered flowers to those who couldn’t get out.

-“The purpose of the church is to help people times of crisis,” he said.
+“The purpose of the church is to help people in times of crisis,” he said.

 Sauppé ordered the flowers from Nelson & Holmberg, Inc., a greenhouse in Naperville that supplies Easter lilies to many churches and flower shops in the Chicago area.